-One day before Canadian health ministers’ meeting, the Federal Health Minister Jane Philphott has said again that it takes more than just money to fix Canada’s middle-of-the-pack health system.
+On 17 October 2016, a day before Canadian health ministers’ meeting to discuss Canada federal health transfer, the Federal Health Minister Jane Philphott said again that it took more than just money to fix Canada’s middle-of-the-pack health system.

 Studies have found again and again that Canada ranks in the middle-of-the-pack in terms of health outcome compared to its peer countries.
 A report recently published by Canadian Institute for Health Information (CIHI) found that not only Canada is, but has been, in the middle of the pack for 50 years in terms of Potential Years of Life Lost (PYLL).